Leon-Mbegera/ConferencePage/README.md

 Capstone Project

 The project is an individual assessment to demonstrate the existing knowledge of HTML and CSS and Bootstrap.
 It entails building a website for a Web development conference that is set to occur very soon.
+I opted to build one that applies to TechHat Company.
+It has three pages.

+The Home page
+The About page
+The Tickets page

+Each of these pages have versions for 2 different screen sizes:

+mobile: up to 768px
+desktop: from 768px

 <img src="./Assets/desktop-view.png" alt="Screenshot of desktop view">